kingluo/lua-resty-ffi/README.md

 ### Request-Response Model

-Coupling between nginx worker process and the runtime is based on message exchanges, which contains two directions:
+Coupling between nginx worker process and the runtime is based on message exchanges, which contain two directions:

 1. **Request**

 * the lua coroutine creates a task
-* associate the task with request message, which is C `malloc()` char array.
+* associates the task with the request message, which is C `malloc()` char array.
 Note that this char array would be freed by lua-resty-ffi, and the runtime just uses it.
 * put the task into the thread-safe queue of the runtime and yield
 * the runtime polls this queue